 Rheumatologists provide care for patients with arthritis and related conditions.
 A rheumatologist is an Internal Medicine doctor who has taken additional training and is board-certified in Rheumatology.

 The second most common type is “inflammatory arthritis.”
 It typically affects people at a younger age than OA.
 The most common example of an inflammatory arthritis is rheumatoid arthritis (RA).
 RA can be a severe illness, causing joint deformity, disability, and in rare cases death.
 However, there has been remarkable progress in the treatment of RA over the last 30 years.
 The introduction of newer medications starting with methotrexate in the 1970s and the biologic agents 20 years ago has revolutionized the treatment of RA.
 These new medications are also used in the other types of inflammatory arthritis, such as psoriatic arthritis and the spondyloarthropathies (ankylosing spondylitis).

 Biologic agents are extremely effective in reducing joint inflammation and preventing joint damage.

 I have had the good fortune to be witness to the evolution of rheumatology and our understanding of arthritis and the development of effective therapies.
 With our aging population, rheumatologists frequently see patients in their 60s, 70s, and older, who want to maintain an active and vibrant lifestyle.
 With the knowledge that we have gained about how the musculoskeletal system works, and the remarkable advances in arthritis treatment, this goal is within reach.

-Sheldon Cooper, MD, MACR, is a rheumatologist at The University of Vermont Medical Center and professor at the University of Vermont College of Medicine.
+Sheldon Cooper, MD, MACR, is a rheumatologist at The University of Vermont Medical Center and professor at the Larner College of Medicine at UVM.